pnut2357/pnut2357.github.io/_posts/2020-05-10-regularization.md

-**How do we choose the $\alpha$ parameter?**
+**How do we choose the $$\alpha$$ parameter?**

 We can either use a validation set if we have lots of data or use cross validation for smaller data sets.
 See a quick examples below that uses cross validation with `RidgeCV` and `LassoCV`, which is function that performs ridge regression and lasso regression with built-in cross-validation of the alpha parameter.

 > From R's [glmnet package vignette](https://web.stanford.edu/~hastie/glmnet/glmnet_alpha.html)
 >
 > It is known that the ridge penalty shrinks the coefficients of correlated predictors towards each other while the lasso tends to pick one of them and discard the others.
-The elastic-net penalty mixes these two; if predictors are correlated in groups, an $\alpha = 0.5$ tends to select the groups in or out together.
+The elastic-net penalty mixes these two; if predictors are correlated in groups, an $$\alpha = 0.5$$ tends to select the groups in or out together.
 This is a higher level parameter, and users might pick a value upfront, else experiment with a few different values.
-One use of $\alpha$ is for numerical stability; for example, the elastic net with $\alpha = 1−\epsilon$ for some small $\epsilon > 0$ performs much like the lasso, but removes any degeneracies and wild behavior caused by extreme correlations.
+One use of $$\alpha$$ is for numerical stability; for example, the elastic net with $$\alpha = 1−\epsilon$$ for some small $$\epsilon > 0$$ performs much like the lasso, but removes any degeneracies and wild behavior caused by extreme correlations.

 ```python